aman75way/chat-app-backend/README.md

 ## NOTE

-1. For further improvements Access and Refresh Tokens can be implemented
-2. Group Chat Features can be implemented
+1. Group Chat Features can be implemented